ENCCS/qas2025/content/day0.md

 ## Questions?

-If you have any questions or concerns before the school starts, don't hesitate to reach out to the organizing team via email.
+If you have any questions or concerns before the school starts, don't hesitate to reach out to the organizing team via email or slack.

 :::{seealso}
 **Next Steps:**